yarden/MISO/docs/source/index.rst

 * ``burn_in``: the number of initial sampling iterations to be discarded before computing estimates.
 * ``lag``: the number of sampling iterations to skip when computing estimates.
 A lag of 10 would mean every 10th iteration is used.
 * ``num_iters``: the total number of sampling iterations to be computed per gene/event.
-* ``num_processors``: Number of processors to use when running locally using multiple cores.
+* ``num_processors`` (optional): Number of processors to use when running locally using multiple cores.
 Set to 4 by default.
+Not used when running on a cluster.

-The default settings of these sampling parameters was deliberately chosen to be conservative.
+The default settings of the sampling-related parameters in ``[sampler]`` was deliberately chosen to be conservative.

 Computing expression estimates ("Psi" / |Psi| values)